Mert-Kirman/task-inversion-transformers/README.md

 This repository contains the PyTorch implementations of advanced generative models (**CNMP**, **TEMP**, and **TEDP**) applied to the **REASSEMBLE dataset**.

-The goal of this project is to solve the **Robotic Task Inversion** problem:
+The primary goal of this project is to achieve **Task Parameter Extrapolation** within the context of the robotic task inversion problem.
+Specifically, the framework is designed to:
 1.  **Observe** an `Insert` trajectory (Forward Pass).
 2.  **Generate** a corresponding `Place` trajectory (Inverse Pass) returning the object to its base.
-3.  **Achieve Zero-Shot Spatial Extrapolation:** Generate valid, physically accurate inverse trajectories for entirely unseen spatial locations in the workspace.
+3.  **Extrapolate to Unseen Tasks:** Generate valid, physically accurate inverse trajectories for entirely unseen spatial locations in the workspace by leveraging information learned from other tasks.

-While previous work relied on categorical object IDs, I discovered that 3D end-effector trajectories represent coarse macroscopic movements where specific object IDs lack meaningful dynamic information.
-Therefore, I redefined the "Task Parameter" to be the continuous **Spatial Goal Configuration (X, Y socket coordinates)**.
+Initially, I relied on categorical object IDs for the task parameter.
+However, because 3D end-effector trajectories represent coarse macroscopic movements, specific object IDs lacked meaningful dynamic information.
+To achieve true task parameter extrapolation, I redefined the task parameter to be the continuous **Spatial Goal Configuration (X, Y socket coordinates)**.

-Models are trained exclusively on trajectories originating from the **Left Side** of the workspace, and are evaluated on their zero-shot ability to extrapolate the task to sockets located on the **Right Side** of the workspace.
+During training, models are exclusively trained on paired trajectories where the socket is located on the **Left Side** of the workspace.
+During inference, they are evaluated on their zero-shot ability to extrapolate the task parameter and generate inverse trajectories for sockets located on the **Right Side** of the workspace.

 ---